masc-ucsc/docs/docs/pyrope/08-memories.md

 The previous code directly instantiates a memory and passes the configuration.

-Multi cycle memories are pipelined elements, and using them requires the `await[..]` declaration modifier and the same rules as pipeline flops apply (See [pipelining](06c-pipelining2.md)).
+Multi cycle memories are pipelined elements, and using them requires the `await[1..<inf]` declaration modifier and the same rules as pipeline flops apply (See [pipelining](06c-pipelining2.md)).